chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 ### Separate `/boot`

-You can also have a separate `/boot` partition if you like.
+You can also have a separate `/boot` partition if you like and not already mandatory.
 On EFI systems it is also possible to combine your `/boot` with the ESP.
 That allows for the following layouts:

 1. Root, `/boot` and ESP separate (3 partitions)
 2. Root, combined `/boot` and ESP (2 partitions)